LD Network

 • Challenges with vision

-• Challenges with touch or pain sensations
+• Challenges with pain sensations

 • Mental health

-• Emotional and behaviour challenges
+• Emotional and behavioural challenges

 Cerebral Palsy Diagnosis

-• Blood tests to rule out other conditions
+• Blood tests

-• Computed tomography (CT) scan to make images of the brain
+• Computed tomography (CT)

-• Magnetic resonance imaging (MRI) for images of the brain
+• Magnetic resonance imaging (MRI)

 Causes of Cerebral Palsy